Catching Blue Crabs

-If you've never caught your own blue crab and had it for dinner ... come to Cape Cod and try it, you'll like it!
+If you've never caught and cooked your own crab dinner ... come to Cape Cod and try it, you'll like it!

 Blue Crab Season on Cape Cod

-In Massachusetts, crabbing season begins on the 1st of May and continues through December 31st.
+In Massachusetts, crabbing begins on the 1st of May and continues through December 31st.
+The season is closed from January to the end of April.

 That's when the Atlantic blue crabs are most active in our southern Massachusetts waters.
-And the water temps are warm enough that you won't freeze your knees if you want to wade in to catch the tasty little critters!
+It's also when the water temps are warm enough that you won't freeze your knees if you wade in to catch the tasty little critters!

 What makes this such a wonderful outing for the whole family is it's fun, it's free, and no fancy crabbing equipment is required.
 Just a long-handled dip net, a bucket, and maybe some raw chicken parts and a length of string.